mzattera/v4j/docs/006/index.md

 # Brian Cham [2014]

 Brian Cham proposes a new pattern in the text of the Voynich Manuscript named the “[Curve-Line System](https://briancham1994.com/2014/12/17/curve-line-system/)” (CLS).
-This pattern is fundamentally based on shapes of individual glyphs but also informs the structure of words.
+This pattern is based on shapes of individual glyphs and the order in which they appear in words.

-I only had a quick look at his article, but at a glance it seems [my grammar](../008) for Voynichese aligns and confirms his work.
-Indeed, exceptions to the CLS pattern are created by the below grammar rules (numbers refer to [concordance](https://github.com/mzattera/v4j#ivtff) EVA version of the text, including unreadable or irregular words);
+It seems [my grammar](../008) for Voynichese aligns and independently confirms this work.
+Indeed, exceptions to the CLS pattern are created only by the below grammar rules (numbers refer to [concordance](https://github.com/mzattera/v4j#ivtff) EVA version of the text, including unreadable or irregular words);
 and correspond to Cham's "aberrant glyphs" he already identified.
+Other rules are in accordance with his system.

   - **Rule 1_o** and **8_o**: an 'o' in slot 1 or 8 followed by 'l' or 'r'.